Infant Mental Health (Ph.D. dual-title program)

 |ELE 7035||Infant and Toddler Developmental Assessment for Intervention Planning||3|

 In addition, dual-title students who are in the clinical psychology doctoral. training program are required to complete at least one semester of a supervised field placement / external practicum at an infant mental health agency.
-Students in both the clinical psychology and CDS doctoral training programs will have their knowledge of infant mental health assessed during their doctoral qualifying examination.
+Students in both the clinical and developmental doctoral training programs will have their knowledge of infant mental health assessed during their doctoral qualifying examination.
 In addition, dual-title students must write a dissertation on a topic related to infant mental health.